open-edge-insights/eii-core/README.md

   python3 builder.py
   ```

-> **Note**
+> Note
 >
 > - The [builder_config.json](./build/builder_config.json) contains keys `subscriber_list`, `publisher_list`, `include_services` and `increment_rtsp_port`.
 > - The `subscriber_list` contains a list of services that act as a subscriber to the stream being published.
 > - The `publisher_list` contains a list of services that publishes a stream of data.
-> - The `include_services` contains the mandatory list of services that are required to be included when builder is run without the -f flag.
+> - The `include_services` contains the mandatory list of services that are required to be included when Builder is run without the -f flag.
-> - The `exclude_services` contains the mandatory list of services that are required to be excluded when builder is run without the -f flag.
+> - The `exclude_services` contains the mandatory list of services that are required to be excluded when Builder is run without the -f flag.
 > - The `increment_rtsp_port` is a boolean key used for incrementing the port number for RTSP stream pipelines.

-### Generate consolidated files for a subset of EII services
+### Generate consolidated files for a subset of OEI services

 Builder uses a yml file for configuration.
 The config yml file consists of a list of services to include.
 You can mention the service name as the path relative to `IEdgeInsights` or full path to the service in the config yml file.

-To include only a certain number of services in the EII stack, you can add the -f or yml_file flag of builder.py.
+To include only a certain number of services in the OEI stack, you can add the -f or yml_file flag of builder.py.
 You can find the examples of yml files for different use cases as follows:

 - [Azure](https://github.com/open-edge-insights/eii-core/blob/master/build/usecases/video-streaming-azure.yml)

-  The following example shows running Builder with the -f flag :
+  The following example shows running Builder with the -f flag:

     ```sh
        python3 builder.py -f usecases/video-streaming.yml
     ```

 - **Main use cases**